andyrichardson/subscriptionless/README.md

 In-flight connections and subscriptions need to be persisted

-Here is a simple serverless framework example.
+Here is a serverless framework example.

 ```yaml
 resources: